Durocortorum: The Remi and Rome

 At the time of Caesar's invasion of Gaul, the territory of the Remi stretched from the Seine to the Marne and the Meuse in northeastern Gaul, on the southern border of Gallia Belgica.
 On seeing the advance of the armies of Julius Caesar, the Belgae united to push back the invasion.
 The Remi, however, stayed out of this coalition and decided to ally themselves with the Romans.
 They sent two representatives with offerings to negotiate, and tried in vain to convince the Suessiones, a kin tribe with whom they shared laws and government, to follow them.

 In 57 BC the Belgae attacked the oppidum Bibrax at the battle of the Axona.
 However, Caesar's legions were victorious and successfully defended the oppidum.
 After Caesar's retreat, the armies of the Belgae attacked the Remi, but the Roman troops made a U-turn and came back to help their allies.
 The Remi remained loyal allies of Rome during all of the Gallic wars.
 Durocortorum was therefore declared an allied city and allowed to be independent with the privilege of keeping its laws, religion, and government, and the Suessiones were put under their dominion.

-In 53 BC, Caesar ordered a concilium Galliae to unite at Durocortorum in order to judge Acco, chief of the Carnutes, for the conspiracy between the Senones and the Carnutes.
-Under Augustus, its territory was integrated in the province Gallia Belgica of which Durocortorum became the capital.
+In 53 BC, Caesar ordered a concilium Galliae to meet at Durocortorum in order to judge Acco, chief of the Carnutes, for the conspiracy between the Senones and the Carnutes.
+Under Augustus, its territory was integrated in the province of Gallia Belgica, of which Durocortorum became the capital.